tno-terminology-design/tev2-specifications/docs/terms/formatted-text.md

 The hover text provides a concise description of the term when users hover over it.
 Synonyms for this term include "styled-text" and "visually-appealing-text."

 The term is classified under the "text-format" concept, which means it belongs to a category related to different text formatting methods.
 Additionally, it is grouped under "document-format" to indicate its association with processed documents.

-The curation status of this term is "proposed," indicating that it is still under review and subject to potential changes.